 R. Yeshayahu Horowitz (1565–1630), the Shelah, writes in his Shenei Luchot Ha-Brit (Masechet Shavuot):

 Although these early authorities only mention delaying Kiddush until evening, the Taz (494) records that the congregation delays beginning Arvit so that the count should be “complete.”
-R. Yaakov Emden (1697– 776), in his Siddur Yaavetz, insists that, on the contrary, one should pray before dark in order to fulfill the mitzva of adding from the weekday onto Shabbat and Yom Tov (tosefet Shabbat).
+R. Yaakov Emden (1697– 1776), in his Siddur Yaavetz, insists that, on the contrary, one should pray before dark in order to fulfill of the mitzva of adding from the weekday onto Shabbat and Yom Tov (tosefet Shabbat).

 First, aside from the textual hint, what is the reason for this custom?
-The Rema (494:3) explains that we in remembrance of the shetei ha-lechem, the two loaves offered in the Beit Ha-Mikdash on Shavuot, we wish to eat two loaves of bread at the meal.
+The Rema (494:3) explains that, in remembrance of the shetei ha-lechem, the two loaves offered in the Beit Ha-Mikdash on Shavuot, we wish to eat two loaves of bread at the meal.
 Since one is not permitted to use the same loaf of bread for both a dairy and meat meal (Shulchan Arukh, Yoreh De’ah 89:4), we eat a dairy meal and then a meat meal, in order to ensure that two loaves are eaten.

 The Magen Avraham (494:6) offers another reason.
 He notes that the Zohar equates the seven weeks between Pesach and Shavuot to the seven “clean days” (shiva nekiyim) that a women counts before purification.
-Just as the women is “pure” after these seven days (after immersing in the mikva), so too the Jewish People are purified from the impurity of Egypt after sefirat ha-omer.
-Milk is viewed, symbolically, as antithetical to tum’a, as a woman who produces milk and nurses generally does not menstruate.
-We therefore eat dairy foods on Shavuot.
+Just as the women is “pure” after these seven days (after immersing in the mikva), so too the Jewish People are purified from the impurity of

 The Mishna Berura’s (494:12) reason is possibly the most well known.
-He explains that after receiving the Torah, the Jewish People were no longer able to eat their meat; they had to properly slaughter and prepare new meat in kosher vessels.
+He explains that after receiving the laws of kashrut in the Torah, the Jewish People were no longer able to eat their meat; they had to properly slaughter and prepare new meat in kosher vessels.
 This process is time consuming, and they therefore ate dairy products, whose halakhot are less intricate and which can be prepared in less time.
 The Mishna Berura (494:13) also cites the Kol Bo (52), who explains that since the Torah is compared to milk and honey (Shir Ha-shirim 4:11), it is customary to eat diary, and even honey, on Shavuot.
 The Acharonim offer additional reasons for this custom as well.

 The Acharonim note, however, that eating meat after dairy poses serious halakhic concerns, and therefore one should be careful not to violate the laws of basar be-chalav in fulfilling this custom.

 The gemara explicitly states that after eating cheese, one may eat meat.
-R. Moshe Isserlis, however, in his Darkhei Moshe commentary to the Tur (Yoreh De’ah 89), cites a teshuva of the Maharam Mi-Rutenburg, who relates that he once found cheese between his teeth in between meals.
+R. Moshe Isserlis, however, in his Darkhei Moshe commentary to the Tur (Yoreh De’ah 89), cites a teshuva of the Maharam of Rothenburg, who relates that he once found cheese between his teeth in between meals.
 He thereafter decreed upon himself to wait after eating cheese the same way he waits after meat, although he was lenient regarding chicken.
 The Darkhei Moshe (89:2) continues to cite other sources that limit this stringency to cheese that has aged at least six months.

-How should one conduct himself if he wishes to eat both meat and milk at the same meal?
+How should one conduct himself if one wishes to eat both meat and milk at the same meal?
 Some (see Magen Avraham 494:6, Mishna Berura 494:12) write that one who does not eat hard cheese can simply clean and rinse one’s mouth, and then eat meat at the same meal.
 R. Ovadia Yosef (Chazon Ovadya, Yom Tov, p.
 318) writes that this is his practice.
 Others (see Be’er Heitev 494:8, citing the Kenesset Gedola and the Shela) insist that one should eat dairy and then recite the birkat ha-mazon, in deference to the Zohar (Parashat Mishpatim), which implies that one should not eat meat and cheese in the same meal.
-Still others (see Orach Mishor as cited by the Darkhei Teshuva) object to this practice, on the grounds that reciting birkat ha-mazon in between the meals constitutes a recitation of a “berakha she-eina tzerikha” (an unnecessary blessing), but R. Moshe Feinstein (Iggerot Moshe, Orach Chaim 1:160) endorses this practice.
+Still others (see Orach Mishor as cited by the Darkhei Teshuva) object to this practice, on the grounds that recite birkat ha-mazon in between the meals constitutes a recitation of a “berakha she-eina tzerikha” (an unnecessary blessing), but R. Moshe Feinstein (Iggerot Moshe, Orach Chaim 1:160) endorses this practice.